William IV of Auvergne

-Origin

-Fourth son of the viscount of Auvergne, Robert II of Clermont and Engelberga (as shown in document no. 363 of the Cartulaire de Sauxillanges) and document no. 1525 of the Recueil des chartes de l'abbaye de Cluny, tomé 2), whose ancestors are not known.
-Robert II was the son of the count of Clermont and viscount of Auvergne, Robert I of Clermont, and Aldegardis, whose ancestors are not known, as confirmed to us by document no. 336 of the Cartulaire de Brioude, in which his brother Stephen makes a donation for the souls of their parents.
+William IV of Auvergne (died 1016) was the son of the viscount of Auvergne, Robert II of Clermont and Engelberga (as shown in document no. 363 of the Cartulaire de Sauxillanges and document no. 1525 of the Recueil des chartes de l'abbaye de Cluny, tomé 2).
+Robert II was the son of the count of Clermont and viscount of Auvergne, Robert I of Clermont, and Aldegardis, as confirmed by document no. 336 of the Cartulaire de Brioude, in which his brother Stephen makes a donation for the souls of their parents.

 Biography

 William, after the death of his uncle, Stephen (?-ca. 970), bishop of Clermont, during the reign of Lothair (mense augusto feria quarta, regnante Lothario rege Francorum) countersigned a donation made by his brother, the count of Auvergne, Guy I, for the souls of their parents, Robert II and Engelberga, their brother Robert (III) and their uncle the bishop, Stephen, as shown in document no. 363 of the Cartulaire de Sauxillanges, already cited.

 In 989, upon the death of his brother Guy I, who had no descendants, according to the historian, cleric, canonist and librarian French, Étienne Baluze, William succeeded Guy in the title of Count of Auvergne.

 Little is known about William.
 The name of his wife, Umberga, whose ancestors are not known, is known, as Baluze asserts in his Histoire généalogique de la maison d'Auvergne.

 Umberga, towards the end of the millennium, in the first months of the reign of Robert II, called the Pious, according to document no. 323 of the Cartulaire de Brioude, made a donation together with her husband William and, according to document no. 267 of the Cartulaire de Sauxillanges, around the year 1000, made a donation for the salvation of her own soul, that of her husband, William, and all their children, both living and dead.

-The exact date of William's death is not known; it occurred around 1016 and he was succeeded in the title of count of Auvergne by his eldest son, Robert I.